cl4es/cl4es.github.io/_posts/2021-02-23-Faster-Charset-Decoding.md

 readStringDirect    4296.533  ± 870.060  ns/op
 ```

-The [intrinsic vectorization of `hasNegatives`](#appendix-internals-of-a-c2-intrinsic) is responsible for more than 4x speed-up in this simple benchmark.
+The [intrinsic vectorization of `hasNegatives`](#appendix-internals-of-a-c2-intrinsic) is responsible for a greater than 4x speed-up in this simple benchmark.
 Cool!

 # Enter the InputStreamReader